 I also feel like because of it, I have a better understanding of the world as a whole and all of the people in it.
-Its allowed me to stay focused on me and my aspirations, leading me to start my photography business, work with other artists, displaying as well as selling my work in stores and pop up art exhibits.
-Even sharing my life with a larger audience such as Matador Network and Packs Light.
+It has allowed me to stay focused on me and my aspirations, leading me to start my photography business, work with other artists, display as well as sell my work in stores and pop up art exhibits– even share my life with a larger audience such as Matador Network and Packs Light.

 (Umm, aww!?
 So sweet!)

-It sounds intense and unique but I imagine there are definitely setbacks of this lifestyle?
-Do you ever feel overwhelmed, or feel like you’re missing out on an “average” teen experience?
+It sounds intense and unique, but I imagine there are setbacks of this lifestyle?
+Do you ever feel overwhelmed or feel like you’re missing out on an “average” teen experience?
 Dating?
 Prom?
 The mall with friends?

 Although this life has brought many opportunities to me, it has also made it somewhat hard to relate to other teenagers my age.

-I spend most of my time working and talking with adults, and because of this at times I tend to “act” as one, so being around teenagers can be a bit overwhelming and difficult for me.
-My lifestyle can sometimes come off as, quite intimidating.
+I spend most of my time working and talking with adults and because of this, I tend to “act” as one at times.
+So, being around teenagers can be a bit overwhelming and difficult for me.
+My lifestyle can sometimes come off as quite intimidating.

 Do you see yourself traveling solo more in the future or continuing to travel with your family?

-There is so much I haven’t seen yet, and at times I think that I wouldn’t be okay just settling, never knowing what it feels like to be standing in the middle of a city in Japan or the thoughts that would go through my mind while I walk through the Sistine Chapel.
+There is so much I haven’t seen yet.
+At times I think that I wouldn’t be okay just settling and never knowing what it feels like to be standing in the middle of a city in Japan or the thoughts that would go through my mind while I walk through the Sistine Chapel.